 This list is your weekly bible, and all that is left now is to layer it over your calendar.

-However, one thing to keep in mind is not to confuse your to-do list with a mere checklist.
+However, one thing to keep in mind is not to confuse your to-do list system with a mere checklist.
 A checklist is designed to remind you of things to do, but it lacks context and deadlines.
 Sometimes you need to create a separate checklist for a project comprised of multiple tasks, but I wanted to make that distinction clear.
 Your to-do list is an accountability tool, while the checklist is a simple reminder tool.

 Manage Your Calendar for Time Blocking